-- reviewed and discussed with management and the independent registered public accounting firm the Company's consolidated financial statements for the year ended April 30, 2018 and the quarters ended July 31, 2017, October 31, 2017, and January 31, 2018; - · oversaw and discussed with management the Company's review of internal control over financial reporting; - reviewed management's representations that the Company's consolidated financial statements were prepared in accordance with GAAP and present fairly the results of operations and financial position of the Company; - discussed with the independent registered public accounting firm the matters required to be communicated to audit committees under applicable standards of the Public Company Accounting Oversight Board; - received the written disclosures and letter from the independent registered public accounting firm required by the applicable requirements of the Public Company Accounting Oversight Board regarding the independent registered public accounting firm's communication with the Audit Committee concerning independence, and discussed with the independent registered public accounting firm its independence; - reviewed and evaluated the performance and quality of the independent registered public accounting firm and its lead audit partner in its determination to recommend the retention of the independent registered public accounting firm, including by assessing the performance of the independent registered public accounting firm from within the Audit Committee and from the perspective of senior management and the internal auditor; - considered whether the provision of non-audit services by the registered public accounting firm to the Company is compatible with maintaining the registered public accounting firm's independence; - · monitored the Alertline reporting system implemented to provide an anonymous complaint reporting procedure; - · reviewed the scope of and overall plans for the annual audit and the internal audit program; - · reviewed new accounting standards applicable to the Company with the Company's Chief Financial Officer, internal audit department and Ernst & Young LLP; - · consulted with management and Ernst & Young LLP with respect to the Company's processes for risk assessment and risk mitigation; - reviewed the Company's cybersecurity and data privacy risks and the Company's policies and controls designed to mitigate these risks; - reviewed the implementation and effectiveness of the Company's Ethics and Compliance Program, including processes for monitoring compliance with the law, Company policies, and the Code of Business Conduct and Ethics; and - reviewed and discussed with management its assessment and report on the effectiveness of the Company's internal control over financial reporting as of April 30, 2018, which it made based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 Framework).
+- reviewed and discussed with management and the independent registered public accounting firm the Company's consolidated financial statements for the fiscal year ended April 30, 2020, and the quarters ended July 31, 2019, October 31, 2019, and January 31, 2020; - · oversaw and discussed with management the Company's review of internal control over financial reporting; - reviewed management's representations that the Company's consolidated financial statements were prepared in accordance with GAAP and present fairly the results of operations and financial position of the Company; - discussed with the independent registered public accounting firm the matters required to be discussed to audit committees under applicable standards of the PCAOB and SEC; - received the written disclosures and letter from the independent registered public accounting firm required by the applicable requirements of the PCAOB regarding the independent registered public accounting firm's communication with the Audit Committee concerning independence, and discussed with the independent registered public accounting firm its independence; - reviewed and evaluated the performance and quality of the independent registered public accounting firm and its lead audit partner in its determination to recommend the retention of the independent registered public accounting firm, including by assessing the performance of the independent registered public accounting firm from within the Audit Committee and from the perspective of senior management and the internal auditor; - considered whether the provision of non-audit services by the registered public accounting firm to the Company was compatible with maintaining the registered public accounting firm's independence; - monitored the Alertline reporting system implemented to provide an anonymous complaint reporting procedure; - reviewed the scope of and overall plans for the annual audit and the internal audit program; - reviewed new accounting standards applicable to the Company with the Company's Chief Financial Officer, internal audit department, and Ernst & Young LLP; - discussed the critical audit matters identified and addressed by Ernst & Young LLP; - consulted with management and Ernst & Young LLP with respect to the Company's processes for risk assessment and risk mitigation; - reviewed the Company's cybersecurity and data privacy risks and the Company's policies and controls designed to mitigate these risks; - reviewed and discussed the Company's disaster recovery and business continuity plans; - reviewed the implementation and effectiveness of the Company's Ethics and Compliance Program, including processes for monitoring compliance with the law, Company policies, and the Code of Business Conduct and Ethics; and - reviewed and discussed with management its assessment and report on the effectiveness of the Company's internal control over financial reporting as of April 30, 2020, which it made based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 Framework).

-The Audit Committee has reviewed and discussed with the Company's independent registered public accounting firm its review and report on the Company's internal control over financial reporting as of April 30, 2018.
-Based on the foregoing review and discussions described in this report, the Audit Committee recommended to the Board that the audited consolidated financial statements be included in the Company's Annual Report on Form 10-K for the year ended April 30, 2018 for filing with the SEC.
+The Audit Committee has reviewed and discussed with the Company's independent registered public accounting firm its review and report on the Company's internal control over financial reporting as of April 30, 2020.
+Based on the foregoing review and discussions described in this report, the Audit Committee recommended to the Board that the audited consolidated financial statements be included in the Company's Annual Report on Form 10-K for the year ended April 30, 2020 for filing with the SEC.

-Audit Committee Debra J. Perry (Chair) William R. Floyd Jerry P. Leamon Angel R. Martinez
+Audit Committee Debra J. Perry (Chair) Jerry P. Leamon Angel R. Martinez